5 Things to Consider Before Hiring Your Fractional CMO

 - Revenue gaps

 Having clear insight into problems in your marketing department will help you find the right candidates for the position.
 This prep work also organizes your department so your new CMO can more easily develop an understanding of your company.
-To get started with your marketing gap analysis download our easy marketing audit template here.

 3. Create a Plan for Your Marketing Department's (Short-Term) Future